Eclipse Marketplace - An App Store for the Eclipse Ecosystem

 Listing your Products on Eclipse Marketplace

-- The first steps in listing your products on Eclipse Marketplace is to create an account and Login.
-Marketplace uses the same accounts from Eclipse Bugzilla, so if you need an account, go here to create one.
+- The first steps in listing your products on Eclipse Marketplace is to create an Eclipse account and Login.

 - Once you are logged into Eclipse Marketplace you will be able to add new content to the site using the 'Add Content' Link in the top nav bar.